torvalds/linux/Documentation/kernel-hacking/hacking.rst

 **[SLEEPS]**

 A wait queue is used to wait for someone to wake you up when a certain condition is true.
-They must be used carefully to ensure there is no race condition.
+They must be used carefully to ensure there is yes race condition.
 You declare a :c:type:`wait_queue_head_t`, and then processes which want to wait for that condition declare a :c:type:`wait_queue_entry_t` referring to themselves, and place that in the queue.